 Today I’m sharing with you my overnight french toast recipe.
 Anytime I can make something ahead of time, wake up in the morning and have it cook while I’m getting ready is great.
-Especially because I have a family that likes to eat a big breakfasts everyday.
-Sure we have cereal every so often, but to be honest… we usually have a breakfast with some fruit, protein (eggs or meat) and a bread (pancakes, waffles, toast, etc).
+Especially because I have a family that likes to eat a big breakfast every day.
+Sure we have cereal every so often, but to be honest… we usually have breakfast with some fruit, protein (eggs or meat), and a bread (pancakes, waffles, toast, etc).
 Thankfully… we are very active outside.

 The earliest known reference to "French toast" is in a collection of Latin recipes dating to the 4th or 5th century.
 It is described as simply "another sweet dish", and instructs to "Break [slice] fine white bread, crust removed, into rather large pieces which soak in milk [and beaten eggs] fry in oil, cover with honey and serve.

 There is a French version, known as pain perdu (lost bread).
 Although it is known as a French variation, it's shown in fifteenth-century English recipes, this version was brought to America.

 Mine is very similar to bread pudding and is a crowd-pleaser EVERY TIME I make it.
 I had to start doubling my batches in order to have enough for everyone when we have group brunches. when it’s done and the preparation is close to a custard.
 In the end, you end up with a crisp exterior, and soft smooth middle.

 You really don’t even need syrup, in my opinion.
 Seriously, this is pretty sweet.
 I actually personally like to add some freshly made whipped cream and fresh fruit.
 Unless you’re my youngest, and will still add a little maple syrup because… well why not?